motherjones/brackets/README.md

 Your "players" go in the ``player`` column.
 The metric you're scoring them against goes in the ``score`` column.

 The bracket doesn't show on mobile.
-Instead, we show a table of all of the players and their scores.
+Instead, we show a table of all of the players and their scores; this is a simple static graphic.

-Update the .html, .js, and .css files with your new categories and statuses, and seen in the [Modify](#modify-these-for-your-project) section.

 *MoJo staffers:* get started by following [these instructions](https://github.com/motherjones/story-tools#starting-a-new-project).
 When you're done, upload to s3 and embed in the shell [(how to)](https://github.com/motherjones/story-tools#starting-a-new-project).